JonJagger/cyber-dojo/readme.txt

 Entering a CyberDojo
 ====================
-The CyberDojo server will choose your animal avatar (eg Pandas).
+The CyberDojo server will choose your animal avatar (eg Panda).
 The avatar provides identity for each laptop participating in the kata.
 You can re-enter at any time by choosing the avatar.
 This is handy if a laptop has to retire as a new laptop can easily and instantly replace it.